fetchoracle/dataSpecs/types/GasPriceOracle.md

 ## Description

-This is a proposal for a new query type for reporting a gas price in gwei to the Fetch network.
+This is a proposal for a new query type for reporting a gas price in gbeats to the Fetch network.
 The query type will be called `GasPriceOracle`.
 Its main use case is for gas refunds: protocols will need an accurate estimate for the cost of historical user transactions in gas.
 Given its approach, this `GasPriceOracle` is best suited for refunding users an approximation of their gas spent according to an average of gas prices from that time period.

 ## Query Parameters